Abdal-Shahin/Global-Automotive-Car-Sales-Power-BI-Project-/README.md

 - **Depreciation Trends**: Brands with low depreciation rates, like MG, could be highlighted to customers looking for long-term value.
 - **Sales Trends Over Time**: The sales trend shows a peak from 2000 to 2002, with consistency up to 2020 and a decline due to the pandemic.
 Post-pandemic strategies could focus on revitalizing sales through targeted promotions.

-This project demonstrates my proficiency in data cleaning, transformation, and visualization using Power BI, showcasing my ability to turn raw data into actionable insights that can drive key business decisions.